opensafely/documentation/docs/data-sources/systmone.md

 All coded events should be accompanied by an event date.
 However, invalid or unusual dates are possible and may occur for a number of reasons; for instance, when a GP is coding an important event in the patient's medical history but the exact date is not known.

+### Sensitive datasets

+Clinical codes relating to certain conditions or situations, as defined in the Royal College of GP’s (RCGP) sensitive datasets, are not available in OpenSAFELY.
+These are:

+* **Gender related issues**: SNOMED Refset for General Practice summary data sharing exclusion for gender related issues _999004351000000109_
+* **Assisted fertility**: SNOMED Refset for General Practice summary data sharing exclusion for assisted fertility _999004371000000100_
+* **Termination of pregnancy**: SNOMED Refset for General Practice summary data sharing exclusion for termination of pregnancy _999004361000000107_
+* **Sexuality and sexual activity**: Finding related to sexuality and sexual activity _All children of the SNOMED code 118199002_

 ## Additional derived data

 ### Geographic and administrative groupings